Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Introduction

 Moreover, for every $a>0$ and every $\theta \in (0,2)$, there exists $c>0$ such that for every $r\ge 1, \lambda>0$ and integer $N\ge 1$, except perhaps on an event of probability at most $c \lambda r^d N^{-a}$, there is a one-to-one correspondence between

 If $\wt\gamma\in \wt\Ac_{\lambda, N}$ and $\gamma\in\Ac_{\lambda,N}$ are paired in this correspondence, then for the constant $c(d)$ in \eqref{eq:c'},

 \end{theorem} Note that Theorem~\ref{thm1} works for loops at any polynomial scale, rooted anywhere in a macroscopic domain.
 Moreover, the error probability (of the event on which the coupling fails) is at most $c\lambda r^d N^{-a}$, where $a$ can be made arbitrarily large, compared with Theorem~\ref{thm0} and \eqref{eq:bad_event}.
 This strengthened coupling can have many potential applications.
-For example, in the two-dimensional case, it was proved by \cite{Lu2019, BCL2016} that the outer boundaries of the outermost clusters of the random walk loop soups with intensity $\lambda \in (0,1/2]$ converge to those of the Brownian loop soups (which are in turn distributed as conformal loop ensembles \cite{MR2979861}).
+For example, as we mentioned earlier, it was proved by \cite{Lu2019, BCL2016} that in dimension two, the outer boundaries of the outermost clusters of the random walk loop soups with intensity $\lambda \in (0,1/2]$ converge to those of the Brownian loop soups (which are in turn distributed as CLE \cite{MR2979861}).
 This convergence is nevertheless qualitative.
 If one wants to obtain a precise convergence rate, it then seems necessary to control the random walk loops at mesoscopic scales, everywhere in the domain simultaneously, since the outer boundary of a cluster is a global object.

 The result for discrete-time random walk loop soups on $\Zb^d$ is rather similar, but we still state it below in Theorem~\ref{thm2}, so that the reader can directly compare it with \cite{LTF2007} in the $d=2$ case (and with \cite{MR3877544} in the $d\ge 3$ case).
 In the discrete-time case, we use a different sequence $\{a_n\}_{n\ge1}$ defined in \eqref{eq:an12}, which also satisfies \eqref{eq:c'}.
 We keep the same definition \eqref{eq:chi1} of $\chi_N$, but inputting the new sequence $\{a_n\}_{n\ge1}$.